 Derry Journal My First Class: Primary 1 pupils 2023

-The first of two photo parades featuring the Class of 2023 P1 pupils from schools across the North West who recently started their first year at primary school.
+The second of two photo parades featuring the Class of 2023 P1 pupils from schools across the North West who recently started their first year at primary school.

 By Conor McClean